Great Vic Bike Ride

 If you’re wondering how we got home, we convinced our housemate to drive down to meet us at the finish line in Torquay so we could just throw everything in our van and drive back, ready to start back at work the next day!

 We’re talking about getting a tandem to tow the trailer with next time so we both have to work hard the whole time … there will definitely be a next time!
 Maybe I’ll even do it just as mother and 3-year-old daughter and leave hubby at home.

-The 2020 Great Vic bike ride will travel from Rainbow to Great Western, visiting the famous Art Silos and the Grampians between 28 November and 6 December.
-Register your interest now and we’ll let you know when tickets go on sale.
+The 2021 Great Vic Bike Ride will travel from Rainbow to Great Western, visiting the famous Art Silos and the Grampians between 27 November and 5 December.
+Learn more here.